krischal111/dharmashala/Subjects/Template-Subject/Labs/Lab-sheet-1.md

 ### Question to check knowledge
 If you have some question to check the previous knowledge, like some quiz, put it here.
 Else leave part.

+### Question able to answer after the lab
+Some of the question that student will know after the lab.
+This will make the lab participant more eager to find the answer while doing the lab, improving the focus and attention.

 ### Objectives

 ### Procedures: